Japan1907/Weather-App/README.md

 This project is about a Weather App.

-This App provide a weather data in celsuius with city search and also give the weather forecast with 3 hours interval.
+This App provide a weather data in celsius with city search and also give the weather forecast with 3 hours interval.

 Fetch the data from OpenWeatherAPI